 1. Make communicating goals and priorities a priority: Your time is well spent communicating goals, objectives and priorities to the team.
 They can’t achieve them if they don’t know what they are; repetition of goals pays off when they encounter a lot of data, noise and distraction every day.

 2. Be clear and specific on the work to achieve goals: Doubt about ownership and the actions needed to achieve goals wastes a ton of time.
 Make sure everyone knows what’s required to achieve your goals, hand offs within the team are smooth, ownership is clear and people feel accountable for execution.

 3. Be hyper-efficient in getting status from your team: Track a consistent list of the actions needed for goal achievement and current status to ensure people don’t waste time on immaterial work and you have transparency on the progress of important work.
 Avoid reconstituting the actions list or status framework each week – it makes facts harder to get or trust.
 Set an interval to check status rather than doing it haphazardly throughout the day.

 4. Give immediate and real feedback to the team: Be consistent in giving feedback to all your team members (not just the super stars).
 Link the feedback to actions and goals for the biggest impact.
 Both positive and negative feedback are essential to engaging your team and achieving your execution goals – so don’t short change this part of the management job.

 Looking for more efficiency and capacity?

-Workboard connects team goals to individuals’ action item lists, enables transparency and collaboration across the team, automates status reporting and provides scorecards on collective action items.
+WorkBoard connects team goals to individuals’ action item lists, enables transparency and collaboration across the team, automates status reporting and provides scorecards on collective action items.
 Feedback is easy to give instantly and better to receive with badges including trophies, thumbs up and missed bullseyes.
-Workboard is a free app and available for download at www.workboard.com for managers looking for a boost in their leadership capacity.
+WorkBoard is available for download at www.workboard.com for managers looking for a boost in their leadership capacity.